-107 Ibid.
-Workers' Action Centre, Still Working on the Edge, Brief to the Changing Workplace Review, human resource management have gendered effects.
+- 209. Even in a strictly domestic labour supply chain, contracting out and contract flipping are similarly used to suppress wages and many of the cleaning, food service, care and services jobs that are subject to these practices are highly female-dominated.
+These practices have been documented by the Ontario's Workers Action Centre and form the basis for many of their recommendations in their brief, Still Working on the Edge on which the Coalition relies.
+106 - 210.
+Downsizing, work restructuring, reduced staffing levels and more 'hard-nosed' human resource management have gendered effects.
 Such changes more often lead to greater control for men and less control for women and expose women to workplace bullying/mobbing, abuse and other forms of occupational violence and harassment.